-We understand many individuals and families have been affected by the outbreak already and more will continue to be affected.
-The Community Foundation COVID-19 Relief Fund is working to move resources to Washoe County community-based health providers and nonprofits that are directly serving the most vulnerable n our community affected by emerging health, and social impacts.
+We understand many individuals and families have been affected by the outbreak already, and more will continue to be affected.
+The Community Foundation COVID-19 Relief Fund is working to move resources to Washoe County community-based health providers and nonprofits that are directly serving the most vulnerable in our community affected by emerging health, and social impacts.
 This Fund does not provide grants to individuals.
-If you are looking for resources please check out our Resource List.

 Can my nonprofit apply for a grant?

 The COVID-19 Relief Fund is not accepting grant applications at this time.
 Nonprofit organizations can apply for a Small Business Administration disaster loan.
 Learn more

 The COVID-19 Response Fund prioritizes healthcare professionals and nonprofit organizations serving vulnerable populations working in Washoe County.

 “I donated to the fund because I know there are a lot of needs in our community and it’s a small gesture I can do to help.
 Compassion, kindness, and patience are just a few of the traits we can individually develop as we help each other through this challenge”